Javascript is not enabled.

 “The ACP discount helps make every dollar stretch just a little further so these households can more easily afford prescription drugs, food and other necessities,” the statement reads in part.

-AARP cited recent surveys in which 87 percent of older adults indicated they were concerned about losing online access to government benefits like Social Security and Medicare, more than 7 in 10 about losing communication with loved ones, and 7 in 10 about losing health care services if the discounts were discontinued.
+AARP cited recent surveys in which 87 percent of older adults indicated they were concerned about losing online access to government benefits like Social Security and Medicare, and more than 7 in 10 about losing communication with loved ones and health care services if the discounts were discontinued.

-The program has been providing limited-income households (those that earn up to 200 percent of federal poverty guidelines) with $30 a month to cover all or most of the cost of high-speed internet service.
+The program provided limited-income households — those that earn up to 200 percent of federal poverty guidelines — with $30 a month to cover all or most of the cost of high-speed internet service.
 The subsidy climbed to $75 per household on tribal lands.

-“We all lose when ACP ends,” said Jennifer Case Nevarez of Santa Fe, New Mexico, who is head of an educational nonprofit called the Community Learning Network.
-She mentioned a Navajo elder she works with who will have to drive 52 miles to the nearest library to get online just to check her email if the subsidy stops.
+“We all lose when ACP ends,” said Jennifer Case Nevarez of Santa Fe, New Mexico, who is the head of an educational nonprofit called the Community Learning Network.
+She mentioned a Navajo elder she works with who now will have to drive 52 miles to the nearest library to get online just to check her email.

 Consumers have some options to reduce costs